-9.07(3) On-line Programs
+9.07(3) Multidistrict Online Schools

-- 9.07(3)(a) If an on-line program determines that the district of residence has not paid the tuition charge for excess cost incurred in educating a child with a disability, as required in Section 22-20-109(6), C.R.S., the district of attendance, on behalf of the on-line program, may seek a determination from the State Board in accordance with the following provisions: - 9.07(3)(a)(i) If the district of attendance determines that the district of residence has not forwarded to the on-line program the amount due to the on-line program in accordance with the terms of the tuition contract and the provisions of these Rules, the district of attendance may seek a determination from the State Board regarding whether the district of residence improperly withheld any portion of the amount due to the on-line program.
-A district of attendance that chooses to request a determination of the issues shall submit the request within the next fiscal year following the fiscal year in which the district of residence may have improperly withheld funding; except that, if the tuition contract requires the on-line program and/or the district of attendance to complete any requirements prior to seeking a determination from the department, the district of attendance shall submit the request no later than the end of the next fiscal year following the fiscal year in which the on-line program and/or the district of attendance completes said requirements. - 9.07(3)(a)(ii) Upon receipt from a district of attendance of a request for a determination of whether the district of residence improperly withheld any portion of the amount due to the on-line program, the State Board shall direct the Department to review the terms of the tuition contract and other relevant information of the on-line program, and the Department shall make a recommendation to the State Board regarding whether the district of residence improperly withheld any portion of the amount due to the on-line program.
-The Department shall request from the district of residence, the district of attendance and the on-line program, all information as soon as possible following the request, but in no event later than thirty days after completion of the annual financial audit.
-The Department shall forward its recommendation to the State Board within sixty days after receiving all of the requested information from the district of residence, the district of attendance and the on-line program.
+- 9.07(3)(a) If a multidistrict online school determines that the district of residence has not paid the tuition charge for excess cost incurred in educating a child with a disability, as required in Section 22-20-109(6), C.R.S., the district of attendance, on behalf of the multidistrict online school, may seek a determination from the State Board in accordance with the following provisions: - 9.07(3)(a)(i) If the district of attendance determines that the district of residence has not forwarded to the multidistrict online school the amount due in accordance with the terms of the tuition contract and the provisions of these Rules, the district of attendance may seek a determination from the State Board regarding whether the district of residence improperly withheld any portion of the amount due.
+A district of attendance that chooses to request a determination of the issues shall submit the request within the next fiscal year following the fiscal year in which the district of residence may have improperly withheld funding; except that, if the tuition contract requires the multidistrict online school and/or the district of attendance to complete any requirements prior to seeking a determination from the department, the district of attendance shall submit the request no later than the end of the next fiscal year following the fiscal year in which the multidistrict online school and/or the district of attendance completes said requirements. - 9.07(3)(a)(ii) Upon receipt from a district of attendance of a request for a determination of whether the district of residence improperly withheld any portion of the amount due to the multidistrict online school, the State Board shall direct the Department to review the terms of the tuition contract and other relevant information of the multidistrict online school, and the Department shall make a recommendation to the State Board regarding whether the district of residence improperly withheld any portion of the amount due.
+The Department shall request from the district of residence, the district of attendance, and the multidistrict online school all information as soon as possible following the request, but in no event later than thirty days after completion of the annual financial audit.
+The Department shall forward its recommendation to the State Board within sixty days after receiving all of the requested information from the district of residence, the district of attendance, and the multidistrict online school.

-- 9.07(3)(a)(iii) At the next State Board meeting following receipt of the recommendation of the Department, the State Board shall issue its decision regarding whether the district of residence improperly withheld any portion of the amount due to the online program.
-If the State Board finds that the district of residence improperly withheld any portion of the amount due to the on-line program, the district of residence shall pay to the on-line program, within thirty days after issuance of the decision, the amount improperly withheld. - 9.07(3)(a)(iv) If the district of residence fails within the thirty-day period to pay the full amount that was improperly withheld, the on-line program may notify the Department.
-The Department shall withhold from the state equalization payment of the district of residence the unpaid portion of the amount improperly withheld by the district of residence and pay the unpaid portion directly to the on-line program. - 9.07(3)(a)(v) Third Party Facilitation
+- 9.07(3)(a)(iii) At the next State Board meeting following receipt of the recommendation of the Department, the State Board shall issue its decision regarding whether the district of residence improperly withheld any portion of the amount due to the multidistrict online school.
+If the State Board finds that the district of residence improperly withheld any portion of the amount, the district of residence shall pay to the multidistrict online school, within thirty days after issuance of the decision, the amount improperly withheld. - 9.07(3)(a)(iv) If the district of residence fails within the thirty-day period to pay the full amount that was improperly withheld, the multidistrict online school may notify the Department.
+The Department shall withhold from the state equalization payment of the district of residence the unpaid portion of the amount improperly withheld by the district of residence and pay the unpaid portion directly to the multidistrict online school. - 9.07(3)(a)(v) Third Party Facilitation